Student Disciplinary Regulations (Code of Conduct)

 - The advisor may not:

 - Present any part of the case for the students or student/campus organization.
-However, a student with a disability affecting communication or a student who cannot effectively communicate in the English language may seek a reasonable accommodation from the chair of the assigned SCHB hearing board to allow an advisor or interpreter to present or translate the case for the student;
+However, a student who cannot effectively communicate in the English language may ask the chair of the assigned SCHB hearing board to allow an interpreter to translate the case for the student.
+In addition, a student with a disability may contact Student Accessibility Services (SAS) to initiate the process for reasonable disability accommodations, see 3.12 above;

 - Directly examine or cross examine witnesses; or